techprd/flutter_httpd/README.md

 # flutter_httpd

-Running a webserver on Android for flutter
+Running a Web Server on Android for flutter

 ## Getting Started

+Make sure you have handled READ & WRITE permissions on your app before using this plugin

 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/),